dqops/dqo/docs/client/operations/jobs.md

 # DQOps REST API jobs operations
-Jobs management controller that supports starting new jobs, such as running selected data quality checks
+Jobs management controller that supports starting new jobs, such as running selected data quality checks.
+Provides access to the job queue for incremental monitoring.

 ___